 The word He speaks may strike good soil in one person's heart and leave another's barren.
 Occasionally it is something the priest throws out as an aside that Christ uses to touch the heart of a particular listener.
 I remember once meeting a young priest who told me that he became a priest because of something I had said in a sermon.
 I knew what he meant, though equally I knew that his vocation was not of my doing; my words had simply triggered off something that had been brewing for years in his inner self under the gentle influence of the Holy Spirit.
 But it took that sermon to trigger it.
 Only Christ can do that sort of thing.

 So, approach the homily with expectation.
 Recognise that Christ is speaking to you.
 Expect to be enlightened and challenged.
 Expectation drives out boredom.
 Something will strike you if you listen.
-So, what exactly is Christ saying to you?
-What does he want of you?
+What exactly is Christ saying to me?
+What does He want of me?
 Sense the excitement of it.